Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Introduction

-has order of vanishing $\operatorname{ord}_{s=1} \Lambda(E/K, s) = r_E(k)$.
+has order of vanishing $\operatorname{ord}_{s=1} \Lambda(E/k, s) = r_E(k)$.
 Moreover, the leading term in the Taylor series expansion around $s=1$ of this function is expected to be given by the corresponding Birch-Swinnerton-Dyer constant $\kappa_E(k)$, which is defined more generally as follows.
-For any number field $K$, we put
+Let us write the Birch-Swinnerton-Dyer constant as

-Here, $\#\Sha(E/K)$ denotes the cardinality of the conjecturally finite Tate-Shafarevich group
+Here, $\#\Sha(E/k)$ denotes the cardinality of the conjecturally finite Tate-Shafarevich group